SunsetWan/translationArchive/Episode 6.md

 <v John Sundell>I am also really, really excited about SwiftUI and like I mentioned, mostly because I feel like it has reignited my excitement and passion for building UIs And now that I'm like playing around with the API and I am, you know, the playing around with a different types that exists and how we can construct different types of UIs and animations and things like that.
 Like I'm having a lot of fun.
 So that aspect is really important to me.
 And then the second aspect, it's really how it's moving the swift language forward in general.
 And we talked about that like both from in terms of some of the challenges and opportunities that that brings.
 But the fact that we're now getting and more DSL capable swift and lots of new features around that is really exciting to me also for other domains, not only for swiftUI so I'm excited both about it from a point of view that I'm going to use it, but also what it means for Swift as a language going forward as well.
 So really good times.
 All right, but we've now reached the end of this episode.
 I hope you enjoyed our initial thoughts and discussions about SwiftUI I'm sure we're going to bring it up again on this podcast many, many times on future episodes.
 But for now, I want to thank my panel of guests for joining me on this episode.
 Paul, thanks so much for being here.
 If people want to find you and your work and talk to you online, where should they go?

 00:33:41.845 --> 00:34:28.233
-<v Paul Hudson>_Work in fire and Twitter?_ I am two straws, but honestly, I don't put anything here.
+<v Paul Hudson>_[unclear]Work in fire and Twitter?_ I am two straws, but honestly, I don't put anything here.
 If I could, I want to use this time to speak specifically to a handful of people on if they listen to this very blown away.
 It's Jacob, Kyle, Luca, Raj, Matt, Nate, John, Dave, Kevin and Taylor, who are the handful of folks who have, I know for sure publicly were where they worked on Swift UI s o rather plug my stuff.
 I want to plug them because these folks have worked so extraordinarily hard.
 You've really given up so much time effort on patients and swearing, I'm sure get this thing shipping   .
 I love my own work. _I am just so admiring of what They've pulled off and I'm just so excited about what see that come from next?
 Amazing.
 _
 00:34:28.373 --> 00:34:33.123
 <v John Sundell>Awesome.
 And what about you, Kateryna?
 Where people can find you.
 Thanks so much for being here also.

 00:34:33.153 --> 00:34:39.203
-<v Kateryna Gridina>Thank you, John, for inviting Thank you folks for being my partners _in crime_.
+<v Kateryna Gridina>Thank you, John, for inviting Thank you folks for being my partners _[unclear]in crime_.

 00:34:39.913 --> 00:34:56.353
 <v Kateryna Gridina>You can find me and Twitter.
 Also.
 My name is @gridNAka.
 I'm not that good property this bull.
 I cannot find any other people too.
 Thanks for, but yeah, thank you.
 Everyone who will listen and who plan to listen this in this podcast